-The ideal observation point for most FGTA tasks is located at the gateway of a network (illustrated in Figure 2a), which enables them to capture both inbound and outbound traffic of the network.
-Such a bidirectional traffic dataset is suitable to infer the interactions between the observed network and rest of the Internet.
-However, analyzers cannot learn about the traffic in the rest of the Internet according to this dataset.
+The optimal observation point for most FGTA tasks is at the network gateway (as shown in Figure 2a), as it provides full visibility into communication sessions between two nodes.
+The gateway allows for the capture of complete inbound and outbound traffic, which is essential for FGTA.
+Although such a bidirectional traffic dataset is suitable to infer the interactions between the observed network and rest of the Internet, analyzers cannot learn about the traffic in the rest of the Internet according to this dataset.